Request for Penalty Forgiveness

 Tax was not paid by due date because of negligence or error of the Auditor or Treasurer.

-Taxpayer's failure to make timely payment of the tax was due to reasonable causes and not willful neglect.
-The Penalty Remission Board will review these requests on a case–by–case basis as long as the taxpayer has been timely in each of the last three years.
+Taxpayer's failure to make timely payment of the tax was due to reasonable cause and not willful neglect.
+The Franklin County Board of Revision will review these requests on a case-by-case basis.
+Property owner should have paid the bill timely in each of the last three years preceding the late payment (or since acquiring the property).

 Application for remission of Real Property, Personal Property and Manufactured Home Late Payment Penalties must be submitted to the Treasurer using Form 23A.
 Forms are available online or by mail.
 Should you have questions or require additional information please feel free to email us or call 614-525-3438.